 The Difference Between F-Stop and T-Stop

 Now that you understand f-stop (higher number means smaller aperture and less light, lower number means larger aperture and more light, got it!), you’re probably wondering what a t-stop is.

 Basically, if an f-stop is a measurement of how much light the lens is letting pass to your camera’s sensor, the t-stop is the measurement of how much light actually gets there.
 Wait, what?

-You see, light has to pass through glass and is reflected before it gets to your camera’s sensor, and some of that light is lost.
+Light has to pass through glass and is reflected before it gets to your camera’s sensor.
+Along the way, some of that light is lost.
 While it’s a small amount, knowing the t-stop is important.
 Matching the exposure from one scene to the next is essential–especially in cinematography.